 Incorporate active recovery

 During active recovery, you engage in low-intensity, low-affected exercises.
-These activities increase blood flow and tissue repair without adding stress to already-worked muscles.
+These activities increase blood flow and tissue repair without stressing already-worked muscles.
 For example, Nicole Belkin, MD, an orthopedic surgeon at New York, Presbyterian/ Columbia University, suggests, “If you’re feeling fatigued from strength training, engage in a lower intensity cardiovascular bike ride or walk, which enables your body to circulate waste products caused by the rigorous activity.”
 You can also do a gentle yoga class, go for an easy hike, or even do a tai chi class.
 Anything that allows you to move your body without tiring you out.

 Your Recovery Routine